 (4) Before any dead human body may be cremated, a cremation permit shall first be signed by the county attorney, or by his or her authorized representative as designated by the county attorney in writing, of the county in which the death occurred on a form prescribed and furnished by the department.

 (5) A permit for disinterment shall be required prior to disinterment of a dead human body.
 The permit shall be issued by the department to a licensed funeral director and embalmer upon proper application.
-The request for disinterment shall be made by the next of kin of the deceased, as listed in section 38-1425, or a county attorney on a form furnished by the department.
+The request for disinterment shall be made by the person listed in section 30-2223 or a county attorney on a form furnished by the department.
 The application shall be signed by the funeral director and embalmer who will be directly supervising the disinterment.
 When the disinterment occurs, the funeral director and embalmer shall sign the permit giving the date of disinterment and file the permit with the department within ten days of the disinterment.

 (6) When a request is made under subsection (5) of this section for the disinterment of more than one dead human body, an order from a court of competent jurisdiction shall be submitted to the department prior to the issuance of a permit for disinterment.
 The order shall include, but not be limited to, the number of bodies to be disinterred if that number can be ascertained, the method and details of transportation of the disinterred bodies, the place of reinterment, and the reason for disinterment.
 No sexton or other person in charge of a cemetery shall allow the disinterment of a body without first receiving from the department a disinterment permit properly completed.